 Is Europe still possible on a budget in 2025?

 Yes, but value is more likely in lower-cost countries and secondary cities than in the most famous Western European hotspots.
+Europe becomes much more workable once travellers stop assuming that the most famous capitals are the only worthwhile version of the region.
+A smarter regional mix often does more for the budget than cutting everything else.

 What matters more in 2025: flight price or daily cost?

 Usually the total trip cost matters more.
 A cheap flight can be outweighed quickly by expensive daily spending.
+The route only becomes genuinely cheap when it still works after arrival, not only in the booking confirmation.

 Are cheap destinations automatically less safe?